 But how do you start your own craft business?
 Starting your own business can be one of the most exciting things you ever do.
-But it can also be terrifying.
+But it will also be a lot of hard work.
 Being self-employed is no easy feat and it’s certainly not for everyone.
 There’s a reason people say, “Don’t quit your day job.”
 The key to being successful with your craft business is to think and plan ahead.
 As with any task or goal, a well-researched plan of action will get you off to a good start.

 Here are some basic tips on how to start a craft business from the ground up.

 While you may not think you need a business plan, this will force you to get ideas about the business out of your head and on paper.
 It covers important things like who am I selling to, how do I market to them, is this full-time business or a side project to make some extra money, how many items do I need to sell to actually make a profit.
 You know, the important stuff.

 A formal business plan may be overkill, especially if you aren’t needing funding for the costs to start a craft business, but don’t skip this step.
 There are craft business plan templates out there to help you get started so you aren’t just staring at a blank piece of paper.